Ayehu/custom-activities/Amazon S3/Delete Bucket/README.md

 a.
 Access Key: How to get: Bellow

 b.
-Secrey Key: How to get: Bellow
+Secret Key: How to get: Bellow

 c.
 Bucket Name: The name of bucket that you want to delete.